jcypret/middleman-noir/README.md

 Clone this repository into your `~/.middleman` folder:

     git clone git@github.com:jcypret/middleman-noir.git ~/.middleman/noir

+Remove repository from template so that new templates copy over clean:

+    rm -fr ~/.middleman/noir/.git

 Generate new project based on the Middleman Noir template: